Melaleuca nematophylla: Taxonomy and naming

 Melaleuca nematophylla was first formally described in 1862 by Ferdinand von Mueller in Fragmenta Phytographiae Australiae but the publication was not valid.
 The name was validated by Lyndley Craven in 1999.
 The specific epithet (nematophylla) is from the Ancient Greek nêma meaning "thread" and phýllon meaning “leaf” in reference to the thread-like leaves of this species.

 Distribution and habitat

 This melaleuca occurs in and between the Kalbarri, Mullewa, Three Springs, Perenjori and Manning Range districts in the Avon Wheatbelt, Coolgardie, Geraldton Sandplains, Murchison and Yalgoo biogeographic regions.
 It grows in a range of soils on ridges and sandstone hilltops.

 Conservation

 Melaleuca nematophylla is listed as "not threatened" by the Government of Western Australia Department of Parks and Wildlife.

-Use in horticulure
+Use in horticulture

 Wiry honey-myrtle is well known in cultivation in temperate parts of Australia and is suited to well drained soils in a sunny position, protected from severe frosts.